psalaets/www-source/src/posts/2016-11-30-json-api-with-github-pages.md

 ---
 title: Making a JSON API with GitHub Pages
 layout: post
-meta_description: How to make a static JSON API using GitHub Pages
+metaDescription: How to make a static JSON API using GitHub Pages
 twitter_url: https://twitter.com/paulsalaets/status/805875228668809217
 ---